jefffhaynes/BinarySerializer/README.md

 ## Field Ordering ##

-There is no completely reliable way to get POCO member ordering from the CLR so as of 3.0 FieldOrder attributes are required on all classes with more than one field or property.
+There is no completely reliable way to get POCO member ordering from the CLR, so as of 3.0 FieldOrder attributes are required on all classes with more than one field or property.
 By convention, base classes are serialized first, followed by any derived classes.
-For example, the following class will serialize as A, B, C.
+For example, the following class will serialize in the order A B C.

     public class MyBaseClass
     {